Skip to main content

 Indian workers to fill its market gap.
 Post-Soviet Russia has had a recurring problem finding blue-collar workers, so far filled by legal and illegal job migrants from predominantly Central Asian, Muslim ex-Soviet republics—mostly Tajikistan and Uzbekistan.

 Usually referred to as "Gastarbeiters" (German for guest workers), and equally by a bunch of slurs like Churka & Oleni.
+The ILO reports that there about 3,00,000 immigrant workers in Russia, though gauging by the local sentiment and alarm against them, one would think the figure was 10 times higher.
 Their wages were low, living conditions ranging from bad to atrocious, and virtually non-existent rights.
 Plagued by all-round extortion, bribery and racial profiling, all backed by institutionalised, systemic, and culturally entrenched racism.
 Equally preyed upon by mafia goons from their own diaspora—extorted for protection money or coerced into drug running.

 Still, they came, as economic conditions back home were dire, and the political situation no better.
 Different clans ran the bureaucracy, with a dictator-for-life and his family at the helm of what could only be described as a dystopian post-communist Khalifat.
-Countries like Tajikistan also suffered from a decade of civil war between the old guard and Islamic radicals.
+Countries like Tajikistan also suffered from a decade of civil war all through the 90s, between the old guard and Islamic radicals.

 Over the years, they